apache/couchdb/src/couch_replicator/README.md

 A description of each child:

- * `couch_replication_event`: Starts a gen_event publication bus to handle some replication related events.
-This used for example, to publish cluster membership changes by the `couch_replicator_clustering` process.
-But is also used in replication tests to monitor for replication events.
+ * `couch_replication_event`: Starts a gen_event publication bus to publish
+    replication related events.
+This used to wait for replication jobs in couch_replicator and in tests to monitor for replication events.
     Notification is performed via the `couch_replicator_notifier:notify/1`
     function.
-It's the first (left-most) child because `couch_replicator_clustering` uses it.

- * `couch_replicator_clustering`: This module maintains cluster membership information for the replication application and provides functions to check ownership of replication jobs.
-A cluster membership change is published via the `gen_event` event server named `couch_replication_event` as previously covered.
-Published events are `{cluster, stable}` when cluster membership has stabilized, that it, no node membership changes in a given period, and `{cluster, unstable}` which indicates there was a recent change to the cluster membership and now it's considered unstable.
-Listeners for cluster membership change include `couch_replicator_doc_processor` and `couch_replicator_db_changes`.
-When doc processor gets an `{cluster, stable}` event it will remove all the replication jobs not belonging to the current node.
-When `couch_replicator_db_changes` gets a `{cluster, stable}` event, it will restart the `couch_multidb_changes` process it controls, which will launch an new scan of all the replicator databases.

   * `couch_replicator_connection`: Maintains a global replication connection pool.
 It allows reusing connections across replication tasks.
 The main